quasarframework/quasar/docs/src/pages/app-extensions/tips-and-tricks/starter-kit-equivalent.md

 ## The index script

-We do a few things in the index script, like extending /quasar.config.js, hooking into one of the many Index API hooks (onPublish in this case), and chaining the Webpack configuration:
+We do a few things in the index script, like extending the /quasar.config file, hooking into one of the many Index API hooks (onPublish in this case), and chaining the Webpack configuration:

 ```js
 // src/index.js